 Cardinals' Chad Williams: Unavailable again Sunday

-Williams (hamstring) is listed as inactive Sunday against the Lions, Darren Urban reports.
+Williams (hamstring) is listed as inactive Sunday at Atlanta, Darren Urban of the Cardinals' official site reports.

-Urban confirmed that Williams injured his hamstring in practice this week, which seems difficult to believe after he was listed as a full participant in each session.
-No matter how he picked up the injury, Williams will miss his fifth game in a row, the first four absences the result of an ankle issue.
-With Christian Kirk (foot) on IR, Williams is also missing out an opportunity to increase his relevance in the Cardinals offense.
-In Williams' stead, Trent Sherfield and J.J.
-Nelson are the best bets to receive targets outside of Larry Fitzgerald.
+Despite practicing for the first time since Nov.
+30 on Friday, Williams' hamstring isn't healthy enough to clear him for a return to action.
+While he embarks on his sixth consecutive absence, the Cardinals' receiving corps will be Larry Fitzgerald and not much else Week 15.

 More News